hapax/hapax.github.io/fun.md

 ### Books

 I'm an avid reader, and spend a lot of time/money fossicking for books.
-Here are some resources for fellow bibliophiles:
+Here are some things that may interest fellow bibliophiles.
 - [*Vancouver bookstores*](reviews/bookstores.md).
 A field guide to used bookstores in Vancouver.
 - [*Desert island library*](reviews/booklist.md).
 Some books I like.